Ruan-codeVi/JokerLandingPage/README.md

 - Use technologies to structure the layout.
 - use media tags to insert elements in the DOM document
 - CSS3, position element with Flexbox.
-- Develop script to create interaction with DOM media elements
+- Develop script to create interaction with DOM media elements.